 - Classes are small with a maximum of 6 puppies

-Puppy Preschool runs for 4 consecutive weeks between 7-8pm on a Wednesday evening in the reception area at WCVH.
+Puppy Preschool runs for 4 consecutive weeks between 7-8pm on a Wednesday or Thursday evening in the reception area at WCVH.
 Puppies must have received their 6 week vaccination at least.

 For more information or to book your puppy into a class please call 02 6288 4944.